Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

 Consider the application suite in this chapter: **TodoListAPI** and **TodoListSPA**.
 From one perspective, they are two different applications (two different projects), each represented with their own **app registration** on Azure AD, but from another perspective, they really constitute one application together i.e. a todo list application.
 In practice, an application can have a many such components: one component for the front-end, another for a REST API, another for a database and etc. While these components should have their own separate representation on Azure AD, they should also somehow know one another.

 From the perspective of **multi-tenancy**, the main challenge with such applications is with providing admin-consent.
 This is due to the fact that some of their components, such as a web API or a background microservice, do not have a front-end, and as such, has no user-interaction capability.
-The solution for this is to allow the user (in this case, an admin-user) to consent to web API at the same they consent to the front-end application i.e. give a **combined consent**.
+The solution for this is to allow the user (in this case, an admin-user) to consent to web API at the same time they consent to the front-end application i.e. give a **combined consent**.
 In **chapter 1**, we have seen that the `/.default` scope can be used to this effect, allowing you to consent to many different scopes at one step.
 However, unlike **chapter 1**, our application suite here has a back-end/web API component.
 But how could the web API know that the consent comes from a recognized front-end application, as opposed to some foreign application?
 The answer is the **KnownClientApplications** attribute.

 > #### KnownClientApplications
 >